 Kalamazoo MI 49008-5434 USA

 Kimberly Dunn Adams is the director of choral activities at Western Michigan University, where she leads the University Chorale, Collegiate Singers, and Grand Chorus.
-She also teaches advanced conducting and choral literature.
+She also teaches choral conducting, advanced choral conducting, and choral literature.

 Adams holds a Bachelor of Arts degree in religion from Oberlin College and a Bachelor of Music degree in vocal performance from Oberlin Conservatory, where she studied voice with Lorraine Manz and conducting with Hugh Floyd.
 She received the Master of Music degree in choral conducting from the Yale School of Music, where she studied with Marguerite Brooks and Simon Carrington.
 Adams earned her Doctor of Musical Arts degree in choral conducting with a minor in music theory at the University of Wisconsin-Madison, studying with Beverly Taylor and Bruce Gladstone.
 Additionally, she participated in the Oregon Bach Festival conducting master class with Helmut Rilling and was a fellow in orchestral conducting at the Conductor′s Institute at the University of South Carolina with Paul Vermel.

 Adams has earned numerous accolades throughout her career.
 She has received grants, academic awards, and honors, including the Lorna Wendt Distinguished Doctoral Fellowship at the University of Wisconsin, the Hugh Giles Prize and the Hugh Porter Prize from the Yale Institute of Sacred Music, and several awards from Oberlin College.
 As a graduate student, she received 2nd Prize at the American Choral Directors Association national conducting competition.